alphagov/content-store/doc/content_item_fields.md

 For convenience, a self-referential link is included as well.
 If you try to post a content item with `available_translations` in the `links` hash, you'll get an error.

+### Representation of content item links in different contexts

 In the `storing` context, the items are UUID strings.